JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **Cuts != latency.** The two are related but distinct numbers, always reported separately.
-Latency can exceed the cut count (children of one cut sliced at misaligned positions, IO regs, `make_stream_pipeline`-style factories with internal `autopipeline()` calls).
+Latency can exceed the cut count (children of one cut sliced at misaligned positions, IO regs, `make_stream_auto_pipeline`-style factories with internal `AUTO_PIPELINE` call sites).
 A mini-swept WireGuard `block_step` accepts one internal half-way slice, with its external banks then chosen over direct parent-dataflow edges: a ten-instance serial chain needs the ten internal slices plus nine shared boundaries, not both banks on every instance — three clocks per instance is only the final fallback when compact boundary policies miss timing.
-An **autopipeline-tagged call site reports latency 0 to its container** (so FSMs keep their cycle accounting) — a stateful MAIN prints `main_latency=0` while a deep pipeline runs inside it.
+An **auto-pipeline-tagged call site reports latency 0 to its container** (so FSMs keep their cycle accounting) — a stateful MAIN prints `main_latency=0` while a deep pipeline runs inside it.
 That is expected, not a bug.